 Joseph F. Murphy, Jr.Member

-Judge Murphy’s litigation practice concluded in 1984, when he was appointed to the Circuit Court for Baltimore County.
+Judge Murphy litigation practice concluded in 1984, when he was appointed to the Circuit Court for Baltimore County.

-He has taught Evidence at University of Baltimore School of Law since 1974, and Trial Practice at the University of Maryland School Of Law since 1981.
-He is the author of the Maryland Evidence Handbook, the fourth edition of which was published in 2010.
+He currently teaches Evidence at University of Baltimore School of Law and Trial Practice at the University of Maryland School Of Law.
+He is the author of the Maryland Evidence Handbook.

 J.D., University of Maryland School of Law, 1969

 B.A., Boston College, 1965